-Carted is building an API that can power universal commerce experiences anywhere on the internet, allowing developers and creators to build a checkout anywhere.
+We are thrilled to be investing in Carted's Seed round.
+Carted is building a universal commerce API that can power commerce experiences anywhere on the internet, allowing developers and creators to build a checkout anywhere.

 The Tidal team recently made an investment into Carted, and we're publishing our investment notes below.
 We invest across a range of markets, models and products, there are core principles that we live and die by in our investment decisions.
 For more information on the pillars that make a great Tidal Seed Investment, see our investment criteria here.

 E-commerce is an enormous market - USD$10 trillion - and is forecast to grow at ~15% p.a. to 2027 (Grandview Research).
 Covid-19 further accelerated what was already a clear trend towards online commerce, driving years' worth of e-commerce adoption in months.
 Tidal have had conviction around the e-commerce thematic for some time, and have made investments in a number of pioneering companies in the space, including Shippit, Sajari, and Drive Yello.